Imagine if you could build your very own spacecraft and have it launched into Low Earth Orbit

-Once your satellite kit is assembled and programmed, it will be launched onboard a commercial rocket which will deploy your satellite into Low Earth Orbit, where it will spend up to 3 months in space.
+Once your satellite kit is assembled and programmed, it will be launched on-board a commercial rocket into Low Earth Orbit, where it will spend up to 3 months in space.

-It’s a kit, it’s fun, it’s educational and we need your help to make it happen
+It’s your very own satellite in Space and we need your help to make it happen

 Would you like to have your own spacecraft launched into space?

 AmbaSat-1 belongs to a new generation of satellites known as Sprite satellites.
 They are tiny spacecraft measuring 35 mm square and just a few millimetres thick.
 Pioneered by the original KickSat, our goal is to launch groups of AmbaSat-1 satellites onboard a commercial rocket.
 By shrinking the spacecraft, we can fit up to 200 satellites into a single rocket launch.